 A locker is assigned to every student and furnished with a pad lock rented for \$5.00.
-This prevents students from having to carry their notebooks and textbooks all day long.
+This prevents students from having to carry their notebooks and textbooks all day long and is the designated place to store cell phones during the day.
 Students must keep lockers locked at all times and not give combinations to anyone.
 Student lockers are considered the property of Towns County Schools and may be searched by the Administration at any time during the school year.
 The school does not assume responsibility for the contents of a student's locker if the items are stolen or lost.